nelnn/dotfiles/.config/zk/templates/journal.md

 tags: ["journal"]
 ---

+Things I can write about:
-# What have I done today?
+- What have I done?
+- What interesting stuff happened?
+- Any thoughts about anything?
+- Some vague ideas I came up with
+- Did I learn anything new?